Skip to main content

 For additional information about Veeam Backup & Replication usage please visit the official documentation page.

-NGC Gateway Virtual NAS
+Cubbit Virtual NAS Gateway

 This guide describes the configuration of an environment that allows a Veeam direct backup to the Cubbit cloud by using a pre-configured virtual machine image.